Cysharp/ZLogger/README.md

 License
 ---
-This library is licensed under the the MIT License.
+This library is licensed under the MIT License.